Citigroup reports $18.3 billion loss, caused by new tax law

-NEW YORK – Citigroup reported a $18.3 billion loss in the fourth quarter on Tuesday as the financial conglomerate had to take more than $20 billion in accounting write-downs related to the new tax law.
+Citigroup reported an $18.3 billion loss in the fourth quarter on Tuesday — effectively wiping out the company’s full-year 2017 profit — as the financial conglomerate had to take more than $20 billion in accounting write-downs related to the new tax law.

 Continue Reading Below